nocab-transfer/nocab-core/README.md

   // Port is the port that the another device's radar is listening to
   // Base IP is the base IP address of the network.
 If not provided, it will get from device manager.
   // searchForDevices() also a stream.
-It scans for one time but you it can return multiple times while scanning List<DeviceInfo> devices = await Radar.searchForDevices(62193, baseIp: "127.0.0").last;
+It scans for one time but you it can return multiple times while scanning List<DeviceInfo> devices = await Radar.searchForDevices(baseIp: "127.0.0", radarPort: 62193).last;

   // Use a timer to scan continuously Timer.periodic(Duration(seconds: 5), (timer) async {
-    List<DeviceInfo> devices = await Radar.searchForDevices(62193, baseIp: "127.0.0").last;
+    List<DeviceInfo> devices = await Radar.searchForDevices(baseIp: "127.0.0", radarPort: 62193).last;
   });

-  // If you dont want to be found in network, you can stop the radar Radar().stop();
+  // If you dont want to be found in network, you can stop the radar

-  // You can still find devices on the network even if you stop the radar
+  // You can still find devices on the network even if you stop the radar Radar().stop();

-  // But you will not be able to receive requests from other devices if they dont know your DeviceInfo }
+}
 ```